alexirpan/alexirpan.github.io/_posts/2018-12-28-debugging.markdown

 date:   2018-11-27 03:00:00 -0800
 ---

-I'd like to think I'm a good software engineer.
-Is that actually true?
+I'd like to think I'm a good software engineer, or at least an okay one.

-Well, I'm not sure.
-There are a few points in favor.
-It's tricky for me to judge whether I'm overestimating from Dunning-Kruger or underestimating from imposter syndrome.
-I'm employed at a Big Tech Company, which is a plus.
-I haven't been coding for particularly long, which is a minus.
-Maybe you think young people are better at programming - I disagree.
-This isn't even getting into the aspects of good software engineering.
-There's more to it than just programming, and it's not like I'm good at all of it.

-There is one exception where I let myself take pride, and that's debugging.
-Here's a short story that was painful before but funny now:
+That's not to say I'm good at all parts of the job.
+There's a lot more to software engineering than just coding.

+Of all parts of software engineering, I only let myself take pride in one
+aspect: debugging.
+Historically, my track record for this is pretty good.

-I was working on a class project for Operating Systems.
-This was ostensibly a group project, but our group dynamic was dysfunctional and I was basically doing it solo.
-I was stuck, so I went to TA office hours to see if they could help me fix a bug.
+In college, I was working on a class project for Operating Systems.
+Ostensibly, this was a group project, but in practice I was basically doing it solo.
+There was a very strange bug in my code, so I went to TA office hours to get help.

-This was one of the final office hours before the project deadline, so there were a bunch of people, and we had to wait in turns to talk to the TA.
+This was one of the final office hours before the project deadline, so we had to wait in line to talk to the TA.

-While waiting for my turn, I talked with a group that just finished their turn.
-The TA didn't figure out their issue, and since I had time to kill, I offered to take a look.
-I ended up finding the bug and explained what they had to fix.
+While waiting for my turn, I talked with a group that just finished talking to the TA.
+The TA didn't figure out the problem, and since I was stuck anyways, I offered to take a look.
+I ended up finding the exact line where it all unravelled.
+I then showed my project to the TA, who also couldn't figure it out, and so I left having fixed someone else's bug.

-When it was my turn, I showed my code to the TA.
-They didn't get the bug either!
-So I left.

-That's the story of how I came in with a bug, fixed someone else's bug, and left with the same bug, which I ended up figuring out an hour before the deadline.

 \* \* \*
 {: .centered }

+I don't have

 When debugging, my biggest strength is that I have literally no hesitation at chasing code all the way down the call stack.